 Damages could include reasonable investigation expenses, plus the costs of the lawsuit and attorney fees.
 An insurer may recover treble damages if the court determines the defendant has engaged in a pattern of insurance fraud.

 If you have been charged with insurance fraud, contact the fraud defense attorneys at the Skinner Law Firm.
-The attorneys can help you discover your options for handling the charges and help you begin building a strong defense.
-Call (610) 436-1410 to discuss the particular facts of your case.
+The criminal defense attorneys can help you discover your options for handling the charges and help you begin building a strong defense.
+Call (610) 436-1410 or contact online to discuss the particular facts of your case.